tarun-bisht/gesture-brick/README.md

-# Gesture-Brick
+# Gesture Brick
-Gesture-Brick is classical brick breaker game developed in JavaScript (p5js and ml5js).
+Gesture Brick is classical brick breaker game developed in JavaScript (p5js and ml5js).
 Special Thing about the game is that paddle in game is controlled using player's head or hand or hip direction, uses posenet model to track body parts.

 ## Live Demo
 [Play Now! ](https://tarun-bisht.github.io/gesture-brick/index.html)